Stochastic Average Model Methods: Numerical Experiments

 Over the remainder of the algorithm, on each iteration $k$ in which $i\in I_k$, and immediately after updating the $i$th model, we update

 provided that $\xb^k \neq \cb^k_i$.

 In \Cref{fig:lip_nolip_logistic} we first illustrate results for the logistic loss problems.
 Remarkably, there is little difference in performance in the balanced dataset case.
 When we move to progressive datasets, it is remarkable that in median performance, and with the possible exception of $r=64$, the performance of \texttt{SAM-FO}-$r$ is typically better without assuming Lipschitz constants than with assuming them explicitly.
-This is not completely bizarre, however, as the Lipschitz constants $L_i$ provided to any method are necessarily worst-case upper bounds on local Lipschitz constants, and it is generally unlikely that a method will encounter the upper bound---hence, the component functions with larger $L_i$ (those with indices closer to $p$) may be updated more frequently than they need to be in the randomized methods, leading to slowdowns when $L_i$ is known.
-In the imbalanced datasets test, we see that \texttt{SAM-FO}-$r$ indeed loses some performance when losing access to Lipschitz constants, but not drastically.
-A reasonable explanation for this phenomenon is that the overapproximation provided by $L_i$ that proved to be potentially problematic in the progressive dataset is in fact helpful in the imbalanced datasets---indeed we want to be updating the $p$th model with much higher frequency relative to the other $p-1$ components over the run of the algorithm, and so an overapproximation of $L_i$ provided by a Lipschitz constant will certainly force this to happen.
+This is not completely bizarre, however, as the global Lipschitz constants $L_i$ provided to any method are necessarily worst-case upper bounds on local Lipschitz constants, and it is generally unlikely that a method will encounter the upper bound---hence, the component functions with larger $L_i$ values (i.e., those with indices closer to $p$) may be updated more frequently than they need to be in the randomized methods, leading to slowdowns when $L_i$ is available.
+In the imbalanced datasets test, we see that \texttt{SAM-FO}-$r$ indeed loses some performance when using estimates $\tilde{L}_i$, but not drastically.
+A reasonable explanation for this phenomenon is that the overapproximation provided by $L_i$ that proved to be potentially problematic in the progressive dataset is in fact helpful in the imbalanced datasets---indeed we want to be updating the $p$th model with much higher frequency relative to the other $p-1$ components over the run of the algorithm, and so a relatively large value of $L_i$ provided by a global Lipschitz constant will certainly force this to happen.

-For the sake of space in the main body of text, we move the results of these experiments for the remaining two classes of problems with \texttt{SAM-POUNDERS} (generalized Rosenbrock and cube) to the Appendix.
-It suffices to say that in all cases, there is some loss in performance by removing access to $L_i$, but the loss in most cases is acceptable.
+For the sake of space in the main body of text, we move the results of these experiments for the remaining two classes of problems with \texttt{SAM-POUNDERS} (generalized Rosenbrock and cube) to \Cref{sec:add_num}.
+It suffices to say that in all cases, there is some loss in performance by replacing $L_i$ with the coarse estimate $\tilde{L}_i$, but the loss in most cases is acceptable.